OtakuFreak13/OtakuFreakHugoSite/content/projects/webgl.md

 This is the colmination of the WebGL course I took.
 Basicaly the only thing that is sent to the shaders is a rectrectangle, in my case a point that is very large, that covers the whole canvas.
 It is in this rectangle where all the raymarching takes place in the fragment shader.
+The core parts of the raymarching is from Jamie Wongs tutorial at http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/.

 {{< metaballsshortcode >}}